Esben-Andreas-Madsen/GMD1_Ascendia/Log2 Game Design Document.md

 ### Later Milestones

-- Some sort of enemy or danger encounter to improve difficulty.
+- Some sort of obstacle, enemy or danger encounter to improve difficulty.
 It could be lazers, birds or the like.
 If possible and fitting we could use some AI movements here.
 - Progressive theme changes.
 Certain platform levels could include specific encounters to that area.
 It can be indicated by changing the sprites.
 - Maybe a boss portal that takes the player to a different scene where they fight a boss that has random moves.
 Here we could include move indicators so that you can learn what's coming by playing repeatedly.
 We're thinking of a megaman-inspired type boss battle.